 Butch: The bottom line is that it is cheaper for them to deal with contractors.
-You pay \$20, maybe \$25 an hour.
+You pay 20 dollars, maybe 25 dollars an hour.
 What you pay is what you pay.

 Emmett: What is bad is that the workers aren't making that kind of money.